-participation invalidation (PIV): A testing anomaly, usually related to an ineligible conditional accommodation, which warrants reporting and coding of the anomaly, nullifying student scores and student participation.
+participation invalidation (PIV): A designation indicating that a testing anomaly, usually related to an ineligible conditional accommodation, which warrants reporting and coding of the anomaly, nullifying student scores and student participation occurred.
 Requires the completion of a Testing Irregularity Form by the STC in the MyGaDOE Portal and authorization from GaDOE Assessment Specialist to apply.